AbelVincze/MPackerX-commandline/README.md

 -u	Unpack
 ```

-If no output file is set, the result will be printed on the standard output in hexdump format
+If no output file is set, the result will be printed on the standard output as hexdump

 ## 68k ASM version